 Ex Cathedra is an arts charity that processes data from its customers and supporters for certain legitimate business purposes necessary to fulfil its aims and charitable objectives.
 Our promise to you is that we will be clear, honest and open in the way we use your data, only use it in ways you should reasonably expect us to, and to stop using it should you request us to, or after you cease to engage with us for a reasonable length of time.
 This statement sets out the ways in which Ex Cathedra uses your data and how you can hold us accountable for that.

 The terms of this policy may change, please do check it from time to time.

-Ex Cathedra is a resident ensemble at Town Hall and Symphony Hall (THSH) and we use the THSH Box Office as our principal box office.
+Ex Cathedra became an Associate Artist at Town Hall and Symphony Hall (THSH) in 2007 and we have used the THSH Box Office as our principal box office since then.
 When you book a ticket for an Ex Cathedra concert via THSH’s Box Office your data is passed to us and we will become the data controller.
 We receive all booker data for analysis purposes, whatever your contact preferences, but we will always respect any contact preferences you have historically indicated, see Use of data, below.